adopted-ember-addons/ember-data-factory-guy/README.md

     - two arguments: modelType ( like 'profile' ) , and the profile id that will updated
   - Use chainable methods to help build response:
     - andFail
+      - Request will fail
-      - request should fail, use options argument to pass status and response text
+      - Optional arguments ( status and response text )
     - andSucceed
-      - update should succeed, this is the default behavior
+      - Update should succeed, this is the default behavior
-      - can even use this after an ```andFail``` call to simulate failure with invalid properties and then success after valid ones.
+      - Can even use this after an ```andFail``` call to simulate failure with invalid properties and then success after valid ones.
   - need to wrap tests using handleUpdate with: Ember.run.function() { 'your test' })